 There have been many cases where a Google business listing has been maliciously edited or hijacked by a competitor, angry customer, or another third party.
 When you don’t regularly monitor your listing, you won’t be able to quickly catch the hijacking and take steps to fix your listing.
 Customers who see inaccurate information will be confused about your business or lose faith that you know how to conduct business.

 According to Google, if you come across misleading information or fraudulent activity related to the name, phone number, or URL of a business, you can use their Business Redressal Complaint Form

 to submit a complaint.
-Google will review the complaints in accordance with their guidelines, however, they can’t guarantee any action will be taken on your complaint.
-Also, you won’t be updated on the complaint’s status so that’s something else to keep in mind.
+Google will review the complaints in accordance with their guidelines, but it can’t guarantee any action will be taken on your complaint.
+Also, you won’t be updated on the complaint’s status, so that’s something else to keep in mind.

 Another action you can take is to ask the volunteers in the Google My Business Help Community